First-order hyperbolic formulation of the pure tetrad teleparallel gravity theory: Conclusion and discussion

 \paragraph{Acknowledgments} I.P. is grateful to A.~Golovnev for sharing his thoughts about various aspects of teleparallel gravity that were important for the appearance of this work.
 Also, I.P. would like to thank M.~Dumbser, O.~Zanotti, E.R.
 Most for their support and insightful discussions.
-I.P. is a member of the Gruppo Nazionale per il Calcolo Scientifico of the Istituto Nazionale di Alta Matematica (INdAM GNCS) and acknowledges the financial support received from the Italian Ministry of Education, University and Research (MIUR) in the frame of the Departments of Excellence Initiative 2018–2022 attributed to the Department of Civil, Environmental and Mechanical Engineering (DICAM) of the University of Trento (Grant No. L.232/2016) and in the frame of the Progetti di Rilevante Interesse Nazionale (PRIN) 2017, Project No. 2017KKJP4X, “Innovative numerical methods for evolutionary partial differential equations and applications”.
-Funding for H.O. comes from Radboud University Nijmegen through a Virtual Institute of Accretion (VIA) postdoctoral fellowship from the Netherlands Research School for Astronomy (NOVA).
-The work of E.R. is supported by Mathematical Center in Akademgorodok, the agreement with Ministry of Science and High Education of the Russian Federation number 075-15-2022-281.
+I.P. acknowledges the financial support received from the European Union - Next Generation EU, Mission 4 Component 2 - CUP E53D23005840006, the Italian Ministry of University and Research (MUR) with the PRIN Project 2022 No. 2022N9BM3N.
+During part of the development of this work, funding for H.O. came from Radboud University Nijmegen through a Virtual Institute of Accretion (VIA) postdoctoral fellowship from the Netherlands Research School for Astronomy (NOVA).
+HO is supported by the Individual CEEC program - 5th edition funded by the Portuguese Foundation for Science and Technology (FCT).
+This work is supported by the Center for Research and Development in Mathematics and Applications (CIDMA) through the Portuguese Foundation for Science and Technology (FCT) Multi-Annual Financing Program for R\&D Units (UID/04106).
+The authors acknowledge support from the projects CERN/FIS-PAR/0024/2021 and 2022.04560.PTDC.
+This work has further been supported by the European Horizon Europe staff exchange (SE) programme HORIZON-MSCA-2021-SE-01 Grant No. NewFunFiCO-10108625.

+The work of E.R. is supported by the Mathematical Center in Akademgorodok under the agreement No. 075-15-2025-348 with the Ministry of Science and Higher Education of the Russian Federation.